 \subsection{Observations}

 In this subsection, we summarize the observational data on different types of stellar systems we employ in this analysis, considering \textsc{NSCs}, \textsc{UCDs}, and \textsc{GCs}.
-We summarize the critical parameters, including the age of the cluster, the effective radii, the masses of the stars, and the black hole within in Table~\ref{ic_obs_NSC} (\textsc{NSCs}), Table~\ref{ic_obs_GC} (\textsc{GCs}), Table~\ref{ic_obs_UCD} (\textsc{UCDs}).
-Note that for all stellar systems, we assume that the initial mass is the sum of the current stellar mass and the mass of the black hole\footnote{In principle additional mass loss could have occured, as we also find in our simulations.
+We summarize the critical parameters, including the age of the cluster, the effective radii, the masses of the stars, and the black hole within in Table~\ref{ic_obs_NSC} (\textsc{NSCs}), Table~\ref{ic_obs_GC} (\textsc{GCs}), and Table~\ref{ic_obs_UCD} (\textsc{UCDs}).
+We note that for all stellar systems, we assumed that the initial mass is the sum of the current stellar mass and the mass of the black hole\footnote{In principle, additional mass loss could have occured, as we also find in our simulations.
 We checked that very similar results are obtained if we apply the same correction factor (accounting for mass loss) as we did in the case of simulations.
 However, in real physical systems, the situation may be more complex; particularly in the case of NSCs, they could also gain mass both due to in situ star formation and mergers with GCs.
 We therefore prefer to stick with a minimal set of assumptions within the analysis.}.

-We assume that the initial mass of the galactic center was the combined mass of the black hole and \textsc{NSC} \citep{Vergara2023}.
-Additionally, we consider the initial effective radius to be one-tenth of its current size, as suggested by \citet{Banerjee2017}.
-We assume that the stars have solar properties (i.e. $1~\rm{\mathrm{M_\odot}}$ and $1~\rm{R_\odot}$).
-If the \textsc{NSCs} ages are not available we assume a typical age of $8\,$Gyr.
+We assumed that the initial mass of the galactic center was the combined mass of the black hole and \textsc{NSC} \citep{Vergara2023}.
+Additionally, we considered the initial effective radius to be one-tenth of its current size, as suggested by \citet{Banerjee2017}.
+We assumed that the stars have solar properties (i.e., $1~\rm{\mathrm{M_\odot}}$ and $1~\rm{R_\odot}$).
+If the \textsc{NSCs} ages were not available we assume a typical age of $8\,$Gyr.

-For the \textsc{GCs} we made the same assumption for the initial mass as for \textsc{NSC} (i.e. $M_{\rm i}=M_{\rm \textsc{GC}}+M_{\rm BH}$).
+For the \textsc{GCs,} we made the same assumption for the initial mass as for \textsc{NSC} (i.e., $M_{\rm i}=M_{\rm \textsc{GC}}+M_{\rm BH}$).
 These stellar configurations are one of the oldest objects in the Universe.
 The effective radius of isolated \textsc{GCs} remains constant through several relaxation timescales \citep{Spitzer1972}, then we assume that the current size mirrors the initial size. \textsc{GCs} are old stellar systems.
-If the age is not available we assume a typical age of $12\,$Gyr.
+If the age was not available, we assumed a typical age of $12\,$Gyr.